Aashishsharma/Learnings/React/hooks/hooks.md

 }, [count]); // Only re-run the effect if count changes
 // similar to componentShouldUpdate()
 ```

+**second arg in useEffect**

+1. if not passed - use effect will run on every component re-render (component did mount + component did update)
+2. If empty array is passed - [] - will only run once (component did mount)
+3. If some value is passed - [count] - will get called when count value is changed (shouldComponentUpdate)
+ - count should be a state variable, or coming from props - props.count

 **order of execution**
 1. State initializations
 2. Render method